scuzzydude/asimov/asimov.md

 This film occurs in a more evolved society where genius is valued above property.

-The first three quarters of the movie is the same, Leonardo Da Vinci appears in Bruce Willis dream, leaves him waking to the thought, "All the paintings in the world are not worth one single human life."
+The first three quarters of the movie is the same, Leonardo Da Vinci appears in Bruce's dream, leaves him waking to the thought, "All the paintings in the world are not worth one single human life."

 Cut to the Oval Office, Bruce Willis makes his final plea, saying he would lead the assault himself rather than send his grandson, Joe Jonas, to die for a French Art Museum.